 We review each of these metrics in more detail below.

-Cost per dollar raised
+Fundraising is measured by cost per dollar raised

-We measure how well we invest in fundraising through dividing how much we spend on fundraising by revenue raised.
-Over time, while our revenue is more volatile than our spending, it has typically grown with increases in funds invested and we’ve maintained a ratio of roughly $0.05 spent per dollar raised.
+We measure how well we invest in fundraising through cost per dollar raised, defined as [spending on fundraising] ÷ [revenue raised].
+Over time, while our revenue is more volatile than our spending, it has typically grown with increases in funds invested.
+In 2020, cost per dollar raised was roughly $0.01, compared to $0.05 in 2019.

 GiveDirectly’s performance on this measure ranks in the top half of elite non-profits.

 - It can hide costs of bureaucracy.
-Also, because sub-grants to other organizations count toward program services, organizations that primarily re-grant what they receive after taking a cut for “overhead” will look efficient, even though they may help comprise a heavily intermediated system which leaves little of value left over for the people it’s meant to help.
+Because sub-grants to other organizations count toward program services, organizations that primarily re-grant what they receive after taking a cut for “overhead” will look efficient, even though they may help comprise a heavily intermediated system which leaves little of value left over for the people it’s meant to help.

 That said, while we don’t think it’s is a particularly useful concept, GiveDirectly’s lean model scores very highly on traditional “overhead” measures.

-In the appendix, we provide additional detail to help compare “overhead” and efficiency, as well as the numbers presented in our 990 filing with our audited financials.
+On our financials by year page, we provide additional detail to help compare “overhead” and efficiency, as well as the numbers presented in our 990 filing with our audited financials.

 What we spend on